forestgrape/coronavirus/2_biological/life-forms.md

 > ##### Prokaryotes
 > Life forms having an outer membrane but no inner membrane shielding the genome away from the main metabolism.
 These forms are called *prokaryotes* (from Greek: pro=before, karyo=kernel).

 Some cells are subdivided again by membranes into different compartments which are called cell organelles.
-If the genome is shielded by a kernel genome is shielded by a membrane this organelle is called nucleus.
+If the genome is shielded by a kernel, this organelle is called nucleus.

 > ##### Eukaryotes
-> Cell forming life forms shielding their genome by an inner membrane are called *eukaryotes* (naming done in the 60's eukaryote = with-a-well-formed-kernel; eu=well and karyo=kernel).
-This inner structure is called nucleus.
+> Cell forming life forms shielding with their genome within a nucleus are called *eukaryotes* (naming done in the 60's eukaryote = with-a-well-formed-kernel; eu=well and karyo=kernel).

 * Prokaryotes
   - Eubacteria